rixx/books.rixx.de/src/reviews/2018/perdido-street-station.md

   rating: 4
 ---

 Wow, this book was … a lot to take in.
 I liked it very much.
 Getting thrown into an Ankh-Morporkesque city, discovering alien races, and characters, and social structures was awesome.
 I noted with thanks that there was very little of a conventional story arch, so that the overall direction of the story only grew really clear when reaching 50-65% of the story.
-The very clear-cut and very different characters were relatable and realistic, and the final twists were all the better for the fact that they were not positive.<br /><br />Also, screw those transcendent moths with their creepy fractal wings ewwwww.
+The very clear-cut and very different characters were relatable and realistic, and the final twists were all the better for the fact that they were not positive.

+Also, screw those transcendent moths with their creepy fractal wings ewwwww.